Chart Color Schemes

 Coolah hosts an older demographic, ranking in the top quartile nationwide

 Coolah's median age is 47 years, which is significantly higher than the Rest of NSW average of 43 years and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 75-84 years make up a particularly prominent group at 11.5%, while the 25-34 year-olds are comparatively smaller at 8.8%.
-This concentration of 75-84 year-olds is well above the national average of 6.0%.
-Between 2021 and present, the 35 to 44 age group has grown from 8.8% to 10.0%, while the 15 to 24 cohort increased from 10.1% to 11.2%.
-Conversely, the 45 to 54 age group has declined from 12.1% to 10.5%.
+The age profile shows that those aged 75-84 years make up a particularly prominent group at 11.5%, while those aged 25-34 years are comparatively smaller at 8.8% than in Rest of NSW.
+This concentration of the 75-84 age group is well above the national average of 6.0%.
+Between 2021 and the present, the population share of those aged 35 to 44 has grown from 8.8% to 10.0%, while the 15 to 24 cohort increased from 10.1% to 11.2%.
+Conversely, the population share of those aged 45 to 54 has declined from 12.1% to 10.5%.
 By 2041, Coolah is expected to see notable shifts in its age composition.
-The 85+ group is expected to grow by -2%, reaching a population of 54 from the current 54.
+The demographic shift will be led by the 85+ group, which will grow by -2%, reaching 54 people from a current population of 54.
 Meanwhile, both the 85+ and 0 to 4 cohorts are expected to experience population declines.